 - When the sausage is crispy and onions are caramelized, deglaze the pan by pouring in the cooking wine, simmer on medium/high-high heat 3 minutes until slightly reduced.

-- Lower heat to low, add pasta, reserved cooking water, chopped sundried tomato, heavy cream and parmesan cheese.
+- Lower heat to low, add pasta, reserved cooking water, chopped sundried tomato, and parmesan cheese.
 Toss until melted and smooth.
 Season with crushed red pepper flake, optional.

 - Toss, remove from heat, serve immediately with extra parmesan cheese.